-Another fundamental difference between the environments we examine and traditional heterogeneous data base systems is that in our case the cardinality and the contents of the set of data sources may constantly change.
+Another fundamental difference between the environments we examine and traditional heterogeneous database systems is that in our case the cardinality and the contents of the set of data sources may constantly change.

-5.2 Context-Aware Computing and Infrastructures
+Context-Aware Computing and Infrastructures

-In (Dey, 2001) context is defined as any information that can be used to characterize the interaction between a user and an application, including the user and the application.
-Several middleware infrastructures follow this definition toward enabling context-reasoning and management (Fahy & Clarke, 2004), (Chen, Finin, & Joshi, 2003), (Chan & Chuang, 2003), (Capra, Emmerich, & Mascolo, 2003), (Gu, Pung, & Zhang, 2005), (Roman et al., 2002).
-Amongst these approaches CASS (Fahy & Clarke, 2004) bares some similarity with our approach since context is modeled in terms of a relational data model.
+In Dey (2001), context is defined as any information that can be used to characterize the interaction between a user and an application, including the user and the application.
+Several middleware infrastructures follow this definition toward enabling context reasoning and management (Fahy & Clarke, 2004; Chen, Finin, & Joshi, 2003; Chan & Chuang, 2003; Capra, Emmerich, & Mascolo, 2003; Gu, Pung, & Zhang, 2005; Roman et al., 2002).
+Amongst these approaches, CASS (Fahy & Clarke, 2004) bears some similarity with our approach, since context is modeled in terms of a relational data model.
 However, in our approach we do not assume centralized information management and virtual relations are dynamically compiled.

-5.3 Context-Aware Service-Oriented Computing
+Context-Aware Service-Oriented Computing

 In general, the integration of context-awareness and service-orientation just began to gain the attention of the corresponding research communities.
-In (Keidl & Kemper, 2004), for instance, the authors introduce ways for associating context to web service invocations.
-In (Maamar, Mostefaoui, & Mahmoud, 2005) the authors go one step further by examining the problem of customizing web service compositions with respect to contextual information.
+In Keidl & Kemper (2004), for instance, the authors introduce ways for associating context to Web service invocations.
+In Maamar, Mostefaoui, & Mahmoud (2005) the authors go one step further by examining the problem of customizing Web service compositions with respect to contextual information.
 Web service execution is customized according to different types of context.
-Similarly, in (Zahreddine & Mahmoud, 2005) the authors propose a framework for dynamic context-aware service discovery and composition.
+Similarly, in Zahreddine & Mahmoud (2005) the authors propose a framework for dynamic contextaware service discovery and composition.
 Specifically, contextual information regarding the technical characteristics of user devices is used towards discovering services that match these characteristics.

-6 CONCLUSIONS AND FUTURE WORK
+CONCLUSION AND FUTURE WORK

-In this paper, we have dealt with context-aware query processing in ad-hoc peer-to-peer networks.
+In this article, we have dealt with context-aware query processing in ad-hoc peer-to-peer networks.
 Each peer in such an environment has a database over which users want to execute queries.
 This database involves (a) relations which are locally stored and (b) relations which are virtual or hybrid.
 In the case of virtual relations, all the tuples of the relation are collected from peers that are present in the network at the time when the query is posed.
 Hybrid relations involve both locally stored tuples and tuples collected from the network.
-The collaboration among peers is performed through web services.
-The integration of the external data, before they are locally collected to a peer's database is performed though a workflow of operations.
-To perform query processing in the traditional way, but rather, we involve context-aware query processing techniques that exploit the neighborhood of each peer and the web service infrastructure that deals with the heterogeneity of peers.
-In this setting, we have formally defined the system model for SQL^P , an extension of traditional SQL on the basis of contextual environment requirements that concern the termination of queries, the failure of individual peers and the semantic characteristics of the peers of the network.
-We have precisely defined the semantics of the language SQL^P .
-We have also discussed issues of data integration, performed through workflows of web services.
-Moreover, we have presented an initial query execution algorithm as well as the typical definition of all the operators which can take place in a query execution plan.
+The collaboration among peers is performed through Web services.
+The integration of the external data, before they are locally collected to a peer's database, is performed though a workflow of operations.
+We do not perform query processing in the traditional way, but rather, we involve context-aware query processing techniques that exploit the neighborhood of each peer and the Web service infrastructure that deals with the heterogeneity of peers.
+In this setting, we have formally defined the system model for SOL^{P} , an extension of traditional SQL on the basis of contextual environment requirements that concern the termination of queries, the failure of individual peers and the semantic characteristics of the peers of the network.
+We have precisely defined the semantics of the language SQL^{P} .
+We have also discussed issues of data integration, performed through workflows of Web services.
+Moreover, we have presented an initial query execution algorithm as well as the typical definition of all the operators that can take place in a query execution plan.
 A prototype implementation that is implemented is also discussed.